andrasq/node-docs/fast_framework.md

 node-v0.10.29, a setTimeout read() loop can read the data and reply 30% faster than if listening for it.
 So try a few alternates.

+        http.createServer       27k/s           no (ignore) body, echo string res.on('data')        19k/s           consume body, echo string
+          res.read()            24.5k/s         consume body, echo string (v0.10.29)

 **Be lazy, check first.** Similarly, decoding the query parameters `a=1&b=2&c=3` requires url-decoding all names and values.
-The average speed of the node built-in `decodeURIComponent` is greatly increased by pre-testing strings for whether they contain any encoded characters.
-Parameter decode speeds can be increased by an order of magnitude this way (.85m/s to 7.3m/s).
+The average speed of the node built-in `decodeURIComponent` is greatly increased with the simple work-around of pre-testing strings for whether they contain any encoded characters.
+Since parameter names and most values often remain unchanged after encoding, decode speeds can be increased by an order of magnitude this way (.85m/s to 7.3m/s).

 ### path params vs query params